Q. Who are you?

 Q. Is the use of intelNews totally free?
 How are you compensated for what you do?

 The intelNews project does not operate with the aim of monetary profit.
 We are compensated by seeing our visitor numbers grow week after week, month after month.
-We also enjoy building a stable, faithful readership mass comprising of both scholars and non-experts.
+We also enjoy building a stable, faithful readership mass comprising of both scholars and non-experts alike.
 We are always grateful when visitors contact us with words of appreciation, or even complaints about something we wrote, or an intelligence-related news story we posted or failed to detect.
 The satisfaction that derives from service and communication is far more important than monetary compensation.
 Nevertheless, if you would like to support this project financially, please contact us.
 We will be grateful for any assistance you can provide.

 Q. Who funds intelNews?